MASTER & HEADPHONES

 Not all 4.1+ Sound Cards are labeled the same and the sound card’s user manual should be referenced in this case.

-Select SPEAKER+HEADPHONE in the OUTPUT options and INTERNAL SOUNDCARD from the CARD options.
+Select SPEAKER+HEADPHONE in the OUTPUT options and COMPUTER AUDIO from the HARDWARE options.
 VirtualDJ will then route the Master Output to the 1st stereo channel and Headphones to the 2nd stereo channel of your computer’s built-in sound card.
 Click APPLY to save these changes.

 D) MULTI-CHANNEL USB SOUND CARD